WebAssembly/wasi-libc/README.md

 with careful consideration for resolving issues without compromising the long-term support goal.

+# Installation

+A pre-built sysroot suitable for C/C++ is released in this repository.

+To build from source, have a look at the `build_cxx_sysroot.yml` script and replicate its build steps.

+# Usage

+For building CMake projects, a toolchain file is included in the released sysroot at `wasix-sysroot/clang-wasm.cmake_toolchain`.
+In addition to specifying the
+toolchain:

+* `wasm-ld` is needed for linking.
+It is usually available in your system's `LLVM` linker package.
+It should be in the `PATH`.
+* `CMAKE_TOOLCHAIN_FILE` and `CMAKE_SYSROOT` should both be set by you.
+Example:

+The WASIX-specific tests and script in `test/wasix` can serve as examples for how to set this up.

 # WASI Libc

 WASI Libc is a libc for WebAssembly programs built on top of WASI system calls.